-As we possibly want to refine the deconvolution results by the help of the nuclide identification, it is advantageous to skip the loading of that read-only peak evaluation, and create a clone of it, which can be freely modified.
+As we possibly want to refine the deconvolution results by the help of the nuclide identification, it is advantageous to skip the loading of that read-only peak evaluation, and create a clone of

 To clone the peak evaluation, select it on the left, and click on the task Make a clone on the right pane.
 After a few seconds, a second peak evaluation appears under the measurement.
 As the peak evaluations ordered from the newest to the oldest by default, select the upper one for processing (if you are in doubt, check the date of the last modification on the upper right pane).